nikhita/nikhita.github.io/README.md

 ## From the desk of Michael Hudson

+This site is available at [http://MichaelHudson.net.au](http://MichaelHudson.net.au) and [http://IAmMichaelHudson.com](http://IAmMichaelHudson.com)

 This repository holds my personal Jekyll blog, for hosting on GitHub pages.

 This blog makes use of the Centrarium theme by Ben Centra, and includes a number of my own modifications to the